H3llKa1ser/IT-and-Security-101/Identity and Access Management/Authentication.md

 #### 3) A credit card or ATM card is a type of memory card, so is a key/swipe card

 #### 4) Usually insecure, easily copied

+## Contant cards: Need to be inserted into a smart card reader with a direct connection.
+E.G. Credit card with a chip reader

+## Contactless cards: Requires close proximity to a reader.
+Both have antennae and use radio frequency.
+E.G. Apple Pay, Tap to pay

 ## Type 3: Something you are/do